Build your own Virtual-Reality Space

 The Ultimate Tree-House

-The three hour workshop sessions will cover:
+The one day workshop sessions will cover:

 Creating digital textures